This article includes a video that provides an overview of The PM Exam Simulator and how to start an exam.

 Now, let’s take a look at my results.
 Very dismal here with my random choice obviously.
 Let’s take a look here.
 Why did I have this one wrong, right?
 I was so sure it was D. Why was it A?
 Look at the details of the questions by clicking over here on the left, right there.

 Answer Details [09:22]

-And now, this takes you to the question and just like before, we have the question here at the top.
-We have the four-answer choices.
-The correct answer choices highlighted.
+And now, this takes you to the question, and just like before, we have the question here at the top.
+We have four answer choices.
+The correct answer choices are highlighted.
 My choice is also highlighted incorrectly.
 There is a general explanation given here.
 And then for each of the answer choices, you will find a per-choice explanation.

 Most questions have these.
 In some cases, we do not have them because you know, if it’s a formula-based question, I mean, one and one is two, and we don’t have to explain why 3, 5, and 8 is incorrect in a mathematical-based question.
 So you may not find these per-choice explanations everywhere.
 Alright!
 And in this way, I can now learn and see what my mistake was.
 There is also a reference down here that will tell me where I can go to learn more about this.

 If I disagree with a question, for example, I’m like, “But, I have just read this here and in here it says…” and so on, I can now click on "Live Feedback."
 Live Feedback gives you the opportunity to let us know that you think something is not quite right with this question.
 It’s a complimentary service that is included but please do read the disclaimer that we have here that you agreed to.
 Then you agreed to it.
 You can say, “Hey!
 That is a good question.”
 And here, “Cornelius is testing.”
 There we go.
 And I can now submit this and this message is now submitted to our Live Feedback team.
 You will get a confirmation that the message has been received.
 And usually, the Live Feedback team responds within one to two business days.